sketchplugins/plugin-directory/README.md

 - [Charts](https://github.com/nolastan/charts.sketchplugin), by Stanford Rosenthal: Quickly insert charts into Sketch.
 - [Checkpoints Plugin for Sketch](https://github.com/einancunlu/checkpoints-plugin-for-sketch), by Emin İnanç Ünlü: Save important stages of your artboards in the blink of an eye, and then, move fast and break things.
 - [Clean Up SF UI Type](https://github.com/schwa23/cleanupsfui), by Joshua Dickens: Sketch Plugin to clean up SF UI fonts character spacing & normalize text & display variants.
+- [Clear Export Options](https://github.com/emrerussia/sketch-clear-export-options), by Emre J. Joshkun: Clear export options for all elements on all pages in a Sketch file.
 - [Clear Styles](https://github.com/nathco/clear-styles), by Nathan Rutzky: Sketch.app plugin for clearing all layer style properties.
 - [Click Dummy](https://github.com/raureif/sketch-click-dummy), by Raureif: Export simple HTML click dummies to prototype interactivity.
 Just draw rectangles to create links between artboards.
 - [Clipboard Fill](https://github.com/scottsavarie/clipboard-fill), by Scott Savarie: Sketch plugin to paste an image from your clipboard as the fill for any shape